Kreator: Rising popularity (1987–1991)

-In 1987, Kreator released their third studio album, Terrible Certainty, which is often considered a high-quality Kreator album as the arrangements on the album were more complex and the tempos more varied.
-The album featured another hit "Behind the Mirror", and the band's popularity continued to grow and a video for "Toxic Trace" received airplay on MTV.
-They managed to find enough time and money (coming from the concerts) to finance another EP, Out of the Dark...
-Into the Light.
-By this point, Kreator had already graduated to headlining their own tours, as well as playing at theaters and arenas with bands such as Megadeth, Voivod, Overkill, D.R.I. and Holy Terror.
+In 1987, Kreator released its third studio album, Terrible Certainty, often considered a high-quality record as the arrangements were more complex and the tempos more varied.
+The album featured another hit, "Behind the Mirror".
+The band's popularity continued growing and a music video for "Toxic Trace" received airplay on MTV.
+They found enough time and money (coming from their concerts) to finance another EP, Out of the Dark...
+Into the Light (1988).
+By this point, Kreator was headlining their own tours and playing at theaters and arenas with bands such as Megadeth, Voivod, Overkill, D.R.I. and Holy Terror.

-Berlin based independent record label Noise Records licensed Kreator for the territories outside of Europe and Japan to the major label Epic Records in 1988.
-Their fourth studio album and debut with Epic (for limited territories) Extreme Aggression, recorded in Los Angeles, became a metal hit in Europe upon its release in 1989; however, the album would not enter the German album charts until 28 years after its release.
-Continuing the Terrible Certainty formula while showing the band still progressing musically, and with better production by the well-regarded Randy Burns (also Megadeth, Possessed, Nuclear Assault, Death, Dark Angel, among others), the album featured the band's first major singles, the title track, "Betrayer" and the radio-only "Love Us or Hate Us", gaining support from the Southern California radio station KNAC, and the video for "Betrayer" receiving airplay on MTV's Headbangers Ball.
-This – as well as playing with bands like King Diamond, Raven, Coroner, Suicidal Tendencies, Death and Sadus – greatly expanded their popularity outside of Germany.
+Berlin-based independent record label Noise Records licensed Kreator for the territories outside of Europe and Japan to major label Epic Records, with whom the band signed in 1988.
+Their fourth studio album and debut with Epic (for limited territories), Extreme Aggression, recorded in Los Angeles, became a metal hit in Europe upon its release in 1989.
+However, the album would not enter the German album charts until 28 years after its release.
+Continuing the Terrible Certainty formula while progressing musically with better production by the well-regarded Randy Burns (who had also worked with Megadeth, Possessed, Nuclear Assault, Death, Dark Angel, among others), the album featured the band's first major singles, the title track, "Betrayer" and the radio-only "Love Us or Hate Us", gaining support from the Southern California radio station KNAC, and the video for "Betrayer" receiving airplay on MTV's Headbangers Ball.
+This, as well as playing with bands like King Diamond, Raven, Coroner, Suicidal Tendencies, Death, and Sadus, greatly expanded their popularity outside of Germany.

-Also in 1989, German director Thomas Schadt made a documentary about Kreator (focusing on the social aspect of heavy metal in the Ruhr Area) titled Thrash Altenessen (named after the band's hometown, a suburb of Essen).
-Tritze left Kreator after Extreme Aggression.
-In 1990, with new guitarist Frank "Blackfire" Gosdzik (also formerly of Sodom), the band released their fifth studio album Coma of Souls, again produced by Burns.
-The album was not quite as praised as the band's previous few albums (many felt the album was "rushed" and repetitive), but still managed sell and maintain popularity quite well, with the singles "When the Sun Burns Red" and "People of the Lie" becoming hits.
+Also in 1989, German director Thomas Schadt made a documentary about Kreator (focusing on the social aspect of heavy metal in the Ruhr area) titled Thrash Altenessen (named after the band's hometown, a suburb of Essen).
+Tritze left Kreator after the release of Extreme Aggression.
+In 1990, with new guitarist Frank "Blackfire" Gosdzik (then-formerly of Sodom), the band released their fifth studio album, Coma of Souls, again produced by Burns.
+The album was not quite as praised as the band's previous few albums (many felt it was "rushed" and repetitive), but it still managed to sell and maintain popularity quite well, with the singles "When the Sun Burns Red" and "People of the Lie" becoming hits.